fguini/jozebra/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Jozebra
+Doing a Wordle game in React just for fun

+Rest of readme is the generic one from Create React App:

 ## Available Scripts